floatdrop/jsot-bh/readme.md

  * ctx.position() returns positions from 0.
  * ctx.position() for element, that not hosted in array returns -1.
  * Wrapping requires explicit specifiying block in elements: `[{ block: 'button', elem: 'before' }, ctx.json(), { block: 'button', elem: 'after' }]`
+ * JSOTBH.match does not accept objects as "multiple" matchers definition, use chaining instead.

 ## TODO: